 - a.
-Store all cast ballots in a random order; - b.
-Notify the voter after the vote has been stored successfully that the ballot has been cast; - c.
-Notify the voter that the ballot has not been cast successfully if it is not stored successfully, including storage of the ballot, and provide clear instruction as to steps the voter should take to cast his ballot should this event occur; and - d.
+Store all cast ballots in a random order; logically separated by, and only accessible to, the appropriate state/local jurisdictions; - b.
+Notify the voter after the vote has been stored persistently that the ballot has been cast; - c.
+Notify the voter that the ballot has not been cast successfully if it is not stored successfully, and provide clear instruction as to steps the voter should take to cast his ballot should this event occur; and - d.
 Prohibit access to voted ballots until such time as state law allows for processing of absentee ballots.